 Dancers, choreographers, teachers and students from the Caribbean and other parts of the world meet during this event as a way of promoting dance in a historically, ethnically and linguistically diverse region.
 The event is held annually in Havana and is an excellent opportunity to enjoy performances important soloists and companies from other countries of the region, and also to learn and participate.

 The 1st of May is a special day in Cuba.
-It's when Cuba honours workers of all classes and occupations, celebrates it's socialism, and national pride.
+It's when Cuba honours workers of all classes and occupations and celebrates its socialism, and national pride.
 The parade begins at sunrise and culminates in each city in the Plaza de la Revolution.
-There are cultural and musical performances and leaders make speeches.
+There are cultural and musical performances and speeches by Cuba's leadership.
 People gather in their work groups or study groups and march to the square carrying banners and symbols supporting the Revolution.
-A large proportion of the population participates and supporting organisations from overseas come to join in.
+A large proportion of the population participates, and supporting organisations from overseas come to join in.

-See more information and photos of the May Day parade from our travelers who have participated in the past!
+See more information and photos of the May Day parade from our travellers who have participated in the past!